AlooTheAloo/SimpleTide/README.md

 Every **network object** contains a prefab ID, object ID and owner ID.

 Most of this template's features can be accessed through static methods from the `SimpleTide` class.
-Notable ones include
+Notable ones include <br>
-`isServer()` - returns true if the current game instance is acting as a server `isMine(NetworkObject no)` - returns true if 'no' is owned by the client `networkCreate(NetworkObject objectPrefab, int owner)` - As a client, tells every client to spawn an object prefab.
-If no owner is specified, the current client is used as an owner.
+`isServer()` - returns true if the current game instance is acting as a server <br>
+`isMine(NetworkObject no)` - returns true if 'no' is owned by the client <br>
+`networkCreate(NetworkObject objectPrefab, int owner)` - As a client, tells every client to spawn an object prefab.
+If no owner is specified, the current client is used as an owner. <br>
 `networkCreate(ushort targetClient, NetworkObject netObj, int owner)`- As a server, tells a specific client to spawn an already instantiated Network Object or a prefab.
 If an owner is not specified, it will use the current client if it's a prefab or the current owner if it's already instantiated.

-There are also some useful static variables including `Server` - returns the server
+There are also some useful static variables including <br>
+`Server` - returns the server <br>
-`Client` - returns the client
+`Client` - returns the client <br>

 <hr>